 For companies any payments that need to be made to a foreign party are covered by the regulations.
 Similar in effect to personal transfers abroad companies are required to justify why they need to remit money to a foreign party and seek approval form the Reserve Bank or where empowered the authorised dealer.
 Exchange control regulations cover all payments and investment abroad made by a company, and loans made by overseas investors to a South African resident.

 Exchange control regulations are in-depth and complex, you can read them in full here.
 They change constantly and compliance is essential.
-Let Incompass be your guide through the maze of exchange control regulations by contacting us here.
+Let Incompass be your guide through the maze of exchange control regulations by calling us + (27) 21 424 2936 or emailing us here.